 Risk assessments on the auditable functions are conducted annually to form the risk-based audit plan for approval by the AC.
-The Internal Audit function focuses its efforts on performing audits and reviews in accordance with the approved audit plan to provide independent assessment over adequacy and effectiveness of risk management, internal control system and governance structure of the auditable functions.
+The Internal Audit function focuses its efforts on performing audits and reviews in accordance with the approved audit plan to provide an independent assessment of the adequacy and effectiveness of risk management, internal control system and governance structure of the auditable functions.
 Executions of time-bound remedial action plans are closely monitored to ensure audit issues are resolved timely.
-The Internal Audit function is also taking advisory role to add-value to the design and application of operating processes and risk controls.
+The Internal Audit function is also taking an advisory role to add value to the design and application of operating processes and risk controls.